Reprompts/Reprompts/README.md

-# ⚡ RePromptsQuest (OkAccess6128 on reddit): Committed to uplifting and supporting the next generation of AI and tech learners.
+# ⚡ RePromptsQuest (Ganesh Nalawade) (OkAccess6128 on reddit): Committed to uplifting and supporting the next generation of AI and tech learners.

 ---